jweslley/youtube-dl-mp3/README.md

 Downloads videos from YouTube and convert them to mp3.

+> This script is not necessary since youtube-dl already provides audio extration out-of-the-box.
+More info  https://github.com/jweslley/youtube-dl-mp3/issues/6

 ## Installation

 Just copy the `youtube-dl-mp3` script to somewhere in your `$PATH` (try /usr/local/bin).